tlaforc1/cosc4010Final/README.md

-I actually hate this rn
+I actually hated this when I did it